SkafteNicki/dtu_mlops/s1_development_environment/command_line.md

         `compute` is a subcommand to `gcloud`, `instances` is a subcommand to `compute` and `create-with-contrainer` is a subcommand to `instances`

-??? question "Knowledge question 2"

-    Two common arguments that nearly all commands have is the `-h` and `-v` options.
+2. Two common arguments that nearly all commands have is the `-h` and `-v` options.
 What does each of them do?

     ??? success "Solution"